No. 4 South Carolina, Boston beat No. 15 Arkansas 104-82

 A’JA’S HONOR

-Wilson was moved to tears at the dedication ceremony on MLK Day, remembering how her late grandmother had to walk around campus to get where she was going because she was Black.
+Wilson was moved to tears at the dedication ceremony on MLK Day, remembering how her late grandmother could not walk on campus and had to avoid the university to get where she was going because she was Black.
 Wilson wished she were alive to see “the same grounds that houses a statue of her granddaughter.”
-Wilson was a three-time All-America with the Gamecocks, leading the team to three SEC titles and the NCAA Tournament title in 2017.
+Neighbors, the Arkansas coach, said he thought that might’ve been the comment of the day in one dedicated to the memory of a Civil Rights leader.

 UP NEXT